dasic002/GameOfKings/README.md

 ### Branching

-This current branch, used as an archive of the project just before submission, contains debug code that will make it easy to debug when I resume the project post-assessment.
-The main branch will have this debug code removed.
+This current branch, is the main branch being submitted for grading, it only differs from the pre-submission-archive branch in that it holds no debug code in the JavaScript file.

 ## Credits